 I know it can be relaxing for some people and an activity that some people enjoy.
 I know it is not easy for most people to quit either.
 If you do smoke and need help talk to your doctor or other care provider for resources.
 If you are unable to find anything contact me and I will send you some information.

 Regular physical exams and screenings by your doctor and by yourself are another great idea.
 This is because they lead to early detection.
 You know your body.
 Do not ignore it when it tells you something is wrong.
 Instead, take it to the doctor.

 When you talk to your doctor be honest tell the whole story.
 Be specific about when symptoms started.
 Convey what medicines and supplements you have been taking.
 It is harder for your doctor to help without having all the facts.

 Regular screenings that your doctor recommends are not just a way for him to make money.
 They are for earlier detection which leads to earlier intervention which could lead to better outcomes.
 Although there is an argument to be made that earlier screenings detect abnormalities that may not be of concern if treated with lifestyle medicine rather than procedures that come with serious risks.

 With these everyday ideas, you are now five steps closer to healthy living.
 Remember it can be hard work to reach a higher level of wellness.
 I do not claim that it is easy.

 If you need to, try to change your perspective to make it fun.
 Just because it is hard does not mean it cannot be fun.
+The more fun you can make it, the more likely you are to stick with it.
 Hopefully as you progress it becomes more habitual making it seem easier every day.
 Good things in life are worth working for!